 If the pupil makes good progress using this additional and different intervention (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
 If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified with special educational needs.

 We will ensure that all teachers and support staff who work with the pupil are aware of the support to be provided and the teaching approaches to be used.
-Each half term we examine the data and measure the impact of additional support alongside that of quality first teaching.
+Each half term we measure the impact of additional support alongside that of quality first teaching delivered by the class teacher.
 We then plan for future interventions according to need and whether children are on track to meet their full potential.
 The school will also identify whether children are on the SEN code of practice and whether specific support is needed for a persistent learning difficulty.
 We have a model of Assessing, planning, implementing and reviewing all additional support offered.

 Regular monitoring and review will focus on the extent to which planned outcomes have been achieved.
 The views of the pupil, parents and class teachers will be taken into account.
 The assessment information from teachers will show whether adequate progress is being made.

 The SEN Code of Practice (2014) describes adequate progress as:

 - Progress Is similar to that of children of the same age who had the same starting point